Mercatura-Developers-Team/Mercx/README.md

 Built on the Internet Computer Protocol with the Rust SDK, MercX provides a secure, scalable, and decentralized platform capable of handling high transaction volumes with advanced security measures essential for financial operations.

-## MercX Architecture

-The MercX architecture includes several key canisters deployed on the Internet Computer, handling different aspects of the system:

 ### MercX Backend Canister
 - **Candid Path**: `src/mercx_backend/mercx_backend.did`
 - **Type**: Rust